-If you are familiar with bunk beds, loft beds have a similar concept but without the bottom bunk.
+If you are familiar with bunk beds, loft beds have a similar concept but without the bottom bunk, like several of the bunk bed alternatives.
 Since the bed is elevated, it frees up a lot of floor space for storage and other uses.
 The problem with a loft bed, however, is that it is not a conducive idea to implement in all homes.

 5. Sofa Cum Bed

 A sofa cum bed, often called a pullout couch, is one of the most common and popular ways of saving space in the room.
 You're probably wondering what this is.
 It's a "couch bed" where the mattress either slides out or flips out, kind of like a murphy bed.

 During the day you can lounge on the sofa, perhaps to watch television or read a book.
 At night, simply roll the sofa out and enjoy a comfortable night’s sleep in the bed.
 You can also use a daybed and make the daybed look like a couch, which will likely be much more comfortable.

 Bigger sofa beds can still typically have their L-shape so even after you have pulled the sofa out, there is a portion of the arrangement that can still be used for seating and/or making the bed even larger.

 This is an elegant way to spruce up your home without taking up too much space.
 It is the ideal bed alternative if you have a small apartment but like to host guests frequently.

 However, there is also a chance that the roll-out bed will be too soft and will sink under pressure, since if the material is too stiff it would be difficult to roll it into a sofa.
 The slide-out beds don't have this problem, but the fold-in ones do.

 If you sleep on a flip-out couch bed frequently it could also affect your back.
 Sometimes you can feel the support bars underneath you if you don't add a futon on top.
 Again, the slide-out versions have a flat surface underneath and don't suffer from this problem.